Shot-based quantum encoding: a data-loading paradigm for quantum neural networks: Numerical Experiments

 \subsection{Benchmarks}

-We evaluate SBQE in a machine learning setting on two widely-used image‐classification suites that differ in visual complexity and class balance. \emph{Fashion‑MNIST} offers 70\,000\,\(\,28\times28\) grayscale product images drawn from ten garment categories \cite{xiao2017fashionmnist}. \emph{Semeion} comprises 1\,593 handwritten digits collected from roughly 80 individuals and pre‑binarised to 256 input pixels \cite{semeion_handwritten_digit_178}.
-Both tasks are cast as ten‑class classification.
+We evaluate SBQE in a machine learning setting on three widely used image-classification suites that differ in visual complexity and class balance. \emph{Fashion-MNIST} offers 70\,000 $28\times28$ grayscale product images drawn from 10 garment categories \cite{xiao2017fashionmnist}. \emph{Semeion} comprises 1593 handwritten digits collected from roughly 80 individuals and pre-binarized to 256 input pixels \cite{semeion_handwritten_digit_178}. \emph{MNIST} comprises 70\,000 $28\times28$ grayscale images of handwritten digits \cite{lecun1998gradient}.
+All three tasks are cast as 10-class classification.

-Each raw image is vectorised, centred, and projected onto the first $d=8$ principal components via PCA, reducing the dimensionality to match an eight‑qubit register while retaining at least $85\%$ of the cumulative variance for both datasets.
-Principal‑component analysis~\cite{Pearson1901PCA} is implemented with {\tt scikit‑learn}'s exact SVD routine (double precision).
+Each raw image is vectorized, centered, and projected onto the first $d=8$ principal components via PCA, reducing the dimensionality to match an eight-qubit register.
+Principal-component analysis~\cite{Pearson1901PCA} is implemented with {\tt scikit-learn}'s exact SVD routine (double precision).
+The same $d=8$ reduction and eight-qubit register are used for MNIST as for the other datasets; this is distinct from the illustrative 784-pixel, 10-qubit configuration mentioned in Section~\ref{sec:discussion}.